White blood cell differential: Cell types and result interpretation

 Blast cells are very immature cells that are normally found in the bone marrow, where they develop into mature cells (hematopoiesis) before being released into the blood.
 They can be identified by their large overall size, deep blue cytoplasm, and large nucleus with fine chromatin and prominent nucleoli.

-When seen on the blood smear, blast cells are an abnormal finding and may be indicative of acute leukemia or other serious blood disorders.
+When seen on the blood smear, blast cells are an abnormal finding and may be indicative of acute leukaemia or other serious blood disorders.
 Rarely, they may be seen in severe cases of left shift.
-The presence of Auer rods inside blast cells indicates that they are of myeloid origin, which has important implications for leukemia treatment.
+The presence of Auer rods inside blast cells indicates that they are of myeloid origin, which has important implications for leukaemia treatment.
 Other morphologic features can provide information about the lineage of blast cells: for example, myeloblasts tend to be large with distinct nucleoli, while lymphoblasts can be smaller with a denser chromatin pattern.
 However, these features are not diagnostic, and flow cytometry or special staining is generally used to confirm the lineage.